osmandapp/web/main/docs/user/navigation/index.md

 import InfoIncompleteArticle from '@site/src/components/_infoIncompleteArticle.mdx';

-## OsmAnd Navigation section documentation
+## Documentation of Navigation section

-Navigation features help you get to your destination by displaying routes, offering turn-by-turn directions, and additional voice prompts.
+OsmAnd Navigation features help you get to your destination by displaying routes, offering turn-by-turn directions, and additional voice prompts.
 List of articles:

-- [Routing types (Profiles)](./routing/index.md) - Routing type determines how the route will be calculated.
+- [Routing types (Profiles)](./routing/) - Routing type determines how the route will be calculated.
 - [Navigation by route](./route-navigation.md).
 - [Navigation by track](./gpx-navigation.md).
 - [Markers navigation](./markers-navigation.md) - Straight navigation to your marker.